Ryanair forecasts record annual loss as COVID-19 'wreaks havoc'

 Ryanair in December ordered an additional 75 Boeing 737 MAX jets in what was the largest order since the plane was grounded in early 2019 following two fatal crashes.
 The jet was cleared in January to resume flying in the European Union.

-Ryanair said it expects to have taken delivery of at least 24 of the 210 it has on order in time for its peak summer season, down from an earlier forecast of up to 30. ($1 = 0.8247 euros) (Reporting by Conor Humphries; Editing by Jacqueline Wong)
+Ryanair said it expects to have taken delivery of at least 24 of the 210 it has on order in time for its peak summer season, down from an earlier forecast of up to 30, which it said was due to the timing of its approval.

+Ryanair shares closed on Friday at 14.3 euros, down 15% from its pre-COVID peak of 16.9 euros on Jan.
+10 last year.

 Our Standards: The Thomson Reuters Trust Principles.